-A Utility of the Future Today (UotFT) organization has demonstrated success in areas such as product quality; customer satisfaction; stakeholder understanding and support; financial viability; operational optimization; employee and leadership development; enterprise resiliency; infrastructure strategy and performance; community sustainability; water resource sustainability; and has leveraged that success to become an equitable and inclusive employer.
+Each application must include a narrative describing the overall operational philosophy of the utility, including discussions of product quality, customer satisfaction, stakeholder understanding and support, financial viability, operational optimization, employee and leadership development, enterprise resiliency, infrastructure strategy and performance; community sustainability; water resource sustainability; advancing use of innovations in artificial intelligence; and how the utility has leveraged that success to become an equitable and inclusive employer.
+Please note that organizational culture is internal to the utility and external to the community.